Benjamin January mysteries: Analysis

-The series, beginning with A Free Man of Color, follows Benjamin January, a brilliant, classically educated free colored surgeon and musician living in New Orleans during the belle epoque of the 1830s, when New Orleans had a large and prosperous free colored demimonde.
+The series, beginning with A Free Man of Color, follows Benjamin January, a brilliant, classically educated free colored surgeon and musician living in New Orleans during the Belle Époque of the 1830s, when New Orleans had a large and prosperous free colored demimonde.
 January was born a slave but freed as a young child and provided with an excellent education; he is fluent in several classical and modern languages and thoroughly versed in the whole of classical Western learning and arts.
 Although trained in Paris as a surgeon, he has returned to Louisiana to escape the memory of his dead Parisian wife.
 As he is a very dark-skinned black man, he cannot find work as a surgeon in Louisiana.
 Instead, he earns a modest living as a musician.

 Each title is an entertaining murder mystery with a complex plot and well-developed characters, and each explores many aspects of Creole society.
 However, most tend to emphasize some particular element of antebellum Louisiana life, such as Voodoo religion (Graveyard Dust), opera and music (Die Upon a Kiss), the annual epidemics of yellow fever and malaria (Fever Season), fear of miscegenation (Dead and Buried), or the harsh nature of commercial sugar production (Sold Down the River).

 Important themes running throughout the series are 1) the cultural clash between the rising Protestant English-speaking Anglo-Americans on the one hand and the declining Catholic, French-speaking Creoles on the other, 2) the extreme regard of Creole society for "how" colored a person is (quite alien to modern readers), 3) January's bitterness at the many forms of racial injustice he observes, 4) the complex, partially race-based sexual politics of colonial French society, and 5) January's ongoing attempts to balance the primal, open, and frank African outlook acquired in his early childhood with the more restrained and rational European worldview he now holds.
 This last theme occurs most often with respect to music, spirituality, and respect for law and social custom.